France imposes quarantine on UK visitors ahead of summer tourist season

 Some 13 million Britons visited France every year before the coronavirus crisis began in early 2020, more than any other nationality, according to official data.

-Reporting by Benoit Van Overstraeten and Matthieu Protard; Editing by Dominique Vidalon and Mark Heinrich
+Reporting by Benoit Van Overstraeten and Matthieu Protard; Additional reporting by Matthias Blamont; Editing by Dominique Vidalon, Mark Heinrich and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.